VectorInstitute/cyclops/docs/source/report.rst

 Report
 ======

-Once you have trained your model and calculated the evaluation metrics, you may need to generate a comprehensive report for the used dataset, model, and visual aids to better understand how the model performs.

-Key capabilities:

-    * Visual aids: Easily populate your report with the figures you have generated.
-Furthermore, it provides visual aids for all users to learn about how the model is performing -regardless of machine learning knowledge.
+This feature helps you create comprehensive reports to understand your model's performance better.
+It caters to users with and without machine learning expertise by offering:

+    * Clear Visualizations: Effortlessly incorporate the generated figures into your report, providing a clear picture of model performance for everyone.

     .. image:: examples/images/overview_metrics.png

     .. image:: examples/images/overview_performance.png

-    * Model details: Document all the model details and parameters for users.
+    * Detailed Model Specs: Document all relevant model details and parameters for easy reference.

     .. image:: examples/images/model_details.png

-    * Interactive plots: Get an overview of how your model is performing for each subgroup over the time.
-It also supports user interactions to select the target subgroup and add or remove metrics.
+    * Interactive Exploration: Gain insights into model performance across different subgroups over time.
+Interact with the plots to select specific subgroups and adjust displayed metrics.

     .. image:: examples/images/metrics_comparison.png